Firefighters rescue blind dog from hole at California construction site

 The team hooked up a series of ropes and pulleys to lower one team member into the hole.
 It took the team member about 12 minutes to reach the dog, secure him in a harness and bring him back to the surface.

-Cesar appeared to be healthy and uninjured after he was brought out of the hole.
+Cesar appeared healthy and uninjured after being brought out of the hole.
 He shook off a heavy coat of construction dirt and dust and was reunited with his owner at the scene.